QuickPost - Posting Paper EOBs

 Processing Payments

-Enter the payment amount in the corresponding column.
+Then enter Check # and Total Remittance.
 Notice that the calculator adapts to the amount you enter.

-We support up to two denials per CPT code when posting the EOB.
+We support up to two denials per CPT code when posting the Remittance (EOB).
 Use the remark/adjustment codes from the EOB glossary (see EOB example below) and enter into either Denial 1 or Denial 2 boxes.
 You will need both an "Amount" and "Denial Type" (remark/adjustment code) for a given denial.

 As an example, if the patient has a copay of $15 and a CO45 of $8.75, enter as shown below.